Organisations associated with effective altruism

 It also has a list of other standout charities it recommends.

-Other organisations focused on preventing suffering
+A few other organisations focused on preventing suffering

 The Algosphere Alliance is a budding network of individuals and organisations dedicated to alleviating suffering in the world through collaboration and political mobilisation.
 The Algosphere was created in 2011 by a small group of individuals who recognised the necessity for a new structure focused on this most universal of needs.
 It was designed according to a simple set of principles, allowing it to function as a strictly non-hierarchical, directly democratic organisation and to grow in size and influence through human connections, dialogue and consent.
 Although still in its early stages and intentionally pursuing a strategy of slow but methodical growth, the Algosphere has the ambition to become a major force for compassion in the years to come.